Redshift vs BigQuery: The 2026 Enterprise Decision Guide

 • concurrency from business users hitting the same semantic layer

-That is not just because it is serverless.
-It is because the system tolerates variability better than a cluster you have to shape in advance.
+BigQuery wins a different argument.
+It’s better for teams that don’t know what they’ll query tomorrow - data science, broad scans, experimental segmentation, feature prep, and bursty analysis fit its design.
+That’s not just because it’s serverless; the system tolerates variability better than a cluster you have to shape in advance.
 When a team wants to hit a massive dataset with irregular patterns, BigQuery is usually the less painful platform to operate.

-Here is the practical rule:
+Here’s the practical rule:

 Primary workloadBetter fit